apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 </property>
 ```

-The above properties prevent deadlocks from occurring during index maintenance for global indexes (HBase 0.98.4+ and Phoenix 4.3.1+ only) by ensuring index updates are processed with a higher priority than data updates.
+The above properties prevent deadlocks from occurring during index maintenance for global indexes (HBase 0.98.4+ and Phoenix 4.3.1+) by ensuring index updates are processed with a higher priority than data updates.
 It also prevents deadlocks by ensuring metadata rpc calls are processed with a higher priority than data rpc calls.

-From Phoenix 4.8.0 onward, no configuration changes are required to use local indexing.
-In Phoenix 4.7 and below, the following configuration changes are required to the server-side hbase-site.xml on the master and regions server nodes:
+#### For Phoenix versions 4.7 and below

+The following configuration changes are also required to the server-side hbase-site.xml on the master and regions server nodes:

 ```
 <property>